-The main purpose of the Sports Complex Ángel O. Berríos Díaz is to bring to the citizens the best variety of recreation and sport services, promoting a sport culture supporting the great athletes from Caguas.
+The main purposes of the Sports Complex Ángel O. Berríos Díaz is to give to the citizens of Caguas the best variety of recreation and sport services, promote a sport culture, and support the great athletes from Caguas.

-In boxing, the Municipal Gym José “Cheo” Aponte stands out, from where champions have emerged, such as: Alex “Nene” Sánchez; Juan Manuel “Juanma” López; Jonathan “Bomba” González, and the current champion Jesús Rojas.
+In boxing, the Municipal Gym José “Cheo” Aponte stands out because various champions have emerged, such as: Alex “Nene” Sánchez; Juan Manuel “Juanma” López; Jonathan “Bomba” González, and the current champion Jesús Rojas.
 Also located in Caguas is the Bairoa Gym, birthplace of Miguel Ángel Cotto, and his brother José Miguel; along with other boxer players that have trained there; such as Juan Carazo, Héctor Camacho, Alfredo Escalera, Félix “El Diamante” Verdejo, and others.

-The Gymnastics Pavilion Diego Lizardi Marcial has been the home of the Criollo Gymnastic Club.
+The Gymnastics Pavilion Diego Lizardi Marcial has been the home of the “Criollo” Gymnastic Club.
 A gymnasium from which greats have emerged, such as: Alexander Rodríguez, Tristian Pérez, Sydney Sanabria, and Reinaldo Oquendo.
-The current training coach is Francisco “Roda” Ortiz, gymnast, a competitor in the Atlantan Olympic Games of 1996, and a pillar for the 1990-200 generation male team.
-The capacity of the pavilion is 250 spectators.
+The current training coach is Francisco “Roda” Ortiz, gymnast, a competitor in the Atlanta Olympic Games of 1996, and a pillar for the 1990-2000 generation male team.
+The capacity of the pavilion is for 250 spectators.
 It has an ample area for discipline practice with all the gadgets, bathrooms, cantina, and a recently remodeled Baby Gym.

-The Sport Complex also has a variety of areas for the next sports: Taekwondo, Cheerleading, Weightlifting, Tennis Court and Table Tennis.
+The Sport Complex also has a variety of areas specialized for the following sports: Taekwondo, Cheerleading, Weightlifting, Tennis Court and Table Tennis.